 The following are illustrative examples using simplified assumptions.
 Actual rates, reliefs and OMSP are determined by Revenue at the time of registration.

-Note: Post-Brexit, customs/VAT may also apply when importing from Great Britain.
-These are separate from VRT and depend on origin and import documentation.
+Note: Post-Brexit, customs/VAT may also apply when importing from Great Britain — these are separate from VRT and depend on origin and import documentation.
+EV reliefs are time-limited and subject to caps/thresholds; always check current Revenue guidance at registration.

-No. Company cars follow the same VRT rules as private cars.
-VRT is based on Revenue’s OMSP and the WLTP CO₂ band.
+Open calculator →No. Company cars follow the same VRT rules as private cars.
+VRT is based on Revenue's OMSP and the WLTP CO₂ band.
 BIK is separate.

 VRT is generally not reclaimable.
 It becomes part of the vehicle's cost.
 Discuss capital allowances and treatment with your accountant.